jacobkalat/jacobkalat.github.io/_posts/2025-02-12-WFP-Wizardry-Abusing -WFP-for-EDR-Evasion.md

 3. Add permit filter to allow all traffic at layer FWPM_LAYER_ALE_AUTH_CONNECT_V4 where the protocol is TCP and the remote port is the C2 port

 ### Validation:

+On the left we run our tool to network contain the device, blocking all inbound and outbound network connections.
+After, we add a permit filter to allow network connections to our C2 IP address.
+The right shows that after running, we cannot reach google but we can reach our C2 IP address.

 ![Network Contain but Allow C2 IP](/assets/wfpWizardry/testcase2validation1.png)